SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 ..
 FIXME: this doesn't actually work due to <rdar://problem/16980445>:
    Unowned capture of self in a closure capture list does not avoid a reference cycle

+For more information about capture lists, see :ref:`Expressions_CaptureLists`.